 Why we love this recipe

 This strawberry coulis is such a quick and easy sweet sauce or topping that only requires 3 ingredients and is ready in 15 minutes.
-It is an extremely versatile berry sauce that can be used over many different desserts, breakfast, cakes and baked goods.
+It is an extremely versatile berry sauce that can be used over many different desserts, breakfast, cakes and baked goods like my Pavlova Wreath.

 It can also be used as a base to flavour creams like Creme Patissiere, inside cake batters, to make Ice Cream,... the possibilities are infinite!